ManageIQ/container-embedded-ansible/README.md

 # container-ansible
-Ansible docker image for the ManageIQ podified application
+Ansible container image for the ManageIQ podified application